Self-organized systems and natural computation

 We are specifically interested in the adaptiveness of self-organized systems, i.e. their ability to “reorganize” in order to adapt to a changing environment.

-The projects offered come in two flavors: Some are theoretical and mainly concerned with understanding real biological systems, in particular ant colonies and slime molds.
+The projects offered come in two flavors: Some are theoretical and mainly concerned with understanding real biological systems, in particular ant colonies, bumblebees, and slime molds.
 Others are technical and use the insights gained from the study of self-organizing systems to develop new solutions to computational problems.

 All projects require a keen interest in inter-disciplinary work and an open mind.
-In the biological projects we are closely collaborating with the Behavior and Genetics of Social Insects Lab and the Center for Mathematical Biology at the School of Biological Sciences, University of Sydney.
+In the biological projects we are closely collaborating with several biological research groups around he world.
 If you wish, you may have the opportunity in some projects to spend time in the lab, directly studying the behavior of real social insects.
-For most projects you will need skills in simulation (usually Java, Mathematica or Matlab) and for some you will also need advanced mathematical modelling (Dynamic Systems).
+For most projects you will need skills in simulation (usually Python, Mathematica or Matlab) and for some you will also need advanced mathematical modelling (Dynamic Systems, Markov Models).
 I will warn you in these cases… Don’t sign up for any of these projects without consulting me first!

 This page has the following sub pages.